jphong125/stellaapic/Writerside/topics/extra/win.md

 **Note**

-1. amount : Sum of Spin Win + Jackpot Win in this Win message
+1. amount : Each Win amount (Each case of spin, jackpot, bonus(This refers to in-game bonus, not freeround.) or freespin)

 2. jackpot :  Jackpot win

-3. win : Win amount of either Spin win or Bonus win
+3. win : Win amount of each Spin win or Bonus win, freespin

 4. is_end_round : If this line is present, this is the final win message.
 If this line is absent, additional win messages will be received